ekumachidi/ekumachidi.github.io/_posts/2020-06-26-Free-Design-Learning-Resources.markdown

 author: Ekuma Chidi
 ---

-So you've decided to learn design but for some reasons, you can only afford the time commitment required to undertake this new adventure; you don't want to spend money.
+So you’ve decided to learn design but for some reasons, you can only afford the time commitment required to undertake this new adventure; you don’t want to spend money.

 ![](/images/pages/design.jpeg)

 **Image Credits:** [.co](https://blog.go.co/2017/11/12/12-amazing-and-free-design-tools-for-entrepreneurs/)

-Well, consider this my own personal investment in your new venture; a curation of wonderful resources to help you get started.
+Well, consider this my investment in your new venture; a curation of wonderful resources to help you get started.

 > Here is the best part - they're **completely free**

 It is an extensive list of places you could learn UX-UI, Product Design, Psychology, Design process, Behavioral design for free and grow your career.